Showbread (band): Controversies

 Despite their open statements concerning their Christian faith, Showbread has endured intense criticism from some Christians who feel certain aspects of their music to be offensive and repugnant in terms of Christian morality.

 In 2006, a fan-made video for the song "Dead By Dawn", featured on YouTube, was seen by the band and posted on their own site.
 In turn, this video was misinterpreted by some as an actual Showbread music video which brought attention to the subject matter and lyrics of "Dead By Dawn".
 Certain Christian groups retaliated on web forums calling the band "satanic" and insisting that "the only reason these degenerates should be allowed in a church is if it is to get them saved".
 The album, No Sir, Nihilism Is Not Practical, was even briefly pulled from some Christian music retailers in the wake of the backlash.
 However, upon further investigation of the accusations and those that made them, the album was restocked and the controversy dismissed.
 After a period of silence, on September 7, 2006, the band reposted (after their website crashed) a statement on their site discussing the debate between Christian morality and secular media in defense of their music and the beliefs they stand for.
 From the statement, Josh Porter concluded with:

-"Showbread is a Christian band.
+Showbread is a Christian band.
 As I tell you from the stage in dark musty concert venues each night, dressed in silly outfits, covered in sweat and in a tired voice.
-This means that we as a band believe in Jesus Christ, we believe the Bible to be the living word of God, we believe in love."
+This means that we as a band believe in Jesus Christ, we believe the Bible to be the living word of God, we believe in love.

 Despite their blatant evangelical and biblical messages, Showbread's albums Anorexia and Nervosa were banned from Christian retail outlets because of the overall "dark" nature of much of the story and scenes involving rape, animal cruelty and abortion.

-In the late July/August 2009, not long before the release of The Fear of God, the band was the subject of controversy among certain Catholics who found the band's depiction of a pope on the album cover to be offensive.
+In late July/August 2009, not long before the release of The Fear of God, the band was the subject of controversy among certain Catholics who found the band's depiction of a pope on the album cover to be offensive.
 Josh Dies addressed these concerns on the band's Wordpress blog.